Did you know that microgreens are considered superfoods? If you haven’t planted yet microgreens seeds indoors, then now is the right time to do so.

 GE LED grow light bulbs are perfect for indoor growers who are searching for more versatility.

-PAR38 lamps are the highest intensity grow light bulbs manufactured by GE Lighting, but they’re still far less intense than other LED lights mentioned here.
+PAR38 lamps are the highest intensity grow light bulbs manufactured by GE Lighting, but they are still far less intense than other LED lights mentioned here.

-One PAR38 grow light lamp has a coverage area of 8″ x 8″ (20cm x 20cm), so you need more than one bulb to grow a good quantity of microgreens.
+One PAR38 grow light lamp has a coverage area of around 8″ x 8″ (20cm x 20cm), so you need more than one LED bulb to grow a good quantity of microgreens.

-GE PAR38 grow light (with balanced spectrum) puts out even quantities of blue, green, and red light.
+GE PAR38 grow light (with a balanced light spectrum) puts out even quantities of blue, green, and red lights.

 Those GE bulbs are very cheap (you check their prices here on Amazon), but you need a fixture to run them.

-Follow the manufacturer’s recommendations to learn how to use those bulbs with your microgreens.
+Follow the manufacturer’s recommendations to learn how to use these bulbs with your microgreens.

-Growing microgreens indoor is a very rewarding activity, so don’t be reluctant to start.
+Growing microgreens indoors is a very rewarding activity, so don’t be reluctant to start.
+Microgreens are a superfood and now is the right time to start growing them in your indoor garden.

-But remember that it’s important to choose a suitable grow light for your plants.
+But remember that it is important to choose a suitable grow light for your plants.
 Don’t fall for the temptingly cheap grow lights that are found everywhere on the market.
-Those lights won’t work well for your microgreens.
+Not all LED grow lights or fluorescent lights will work well in growing microgreen seeds.
+Make sure to pick one that will work well with your plants.